-You must be enrolled in, or graduated from, an eligible chiropractic college to take the Part III Exam when you have passed all subjects in the NBCE Part I Exam and you are within nine months of graduation before the administration of Part III.
+You must be enrolled in, or graduated from, an eligible chiropractic college to take the Part III Exam when you have passed NBCE Part I Exam and you are within nine months of graduation before the administration of Part III.
 Online approval from your college is required for initial Part III eligibility.

 If you are a graduate of an eligible college you may take Part III with online approval from the chiropractic college you attended.
 You may take the examination as many times as needed to pass.
 However, be advised that individual states may impose different or additional requirements or restrictions.

 Once you have passed Part III, you may retake the exam to meet the special requirement of a state licensing authority.

 NOTE: The NBCE withholds release of official Part III transcripts until you have passed the NBCE Part II Examination.